roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-09 ****** bysadkins116© Anita arrived just after nine; she looked down at her slave and smiled.
+Anita arrived just after nine; she looked down at her slave and smiled.
 She noticed how pretty she was, as she thought, "When I sell her she will fetch a good price."

  "Well done slut.
 Today we are going to go on a ride to a shop I know.
 We are going to decorate your body."